 Do you see what I mean?
 Progression.

-If I were a math or an IT kind of guy, I would’ve definitely majored in Gaming and Interactive Media Design.
+If I were an IT kind of guy, I would’ve definitely majored in Gaming and Interactive Media Design.
 Since that’s not the case, I’ll gladly continue to be a fan who supports the product.
 Much respect to all of those who put in the hard work to produce this interactive form of media.

 Until Next Time…